amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Pickett & Eckel (US)

-Pickett, established in 1943, were a newcomer to the American slide rule market.
-Their signature material was aluminium.
-And most of their rules wore their trade-dress, the Pickett Eye-Saver Yellow.
-To be honest, I detest the cold, sharp edges of the aluminium and the gaudy eye-slayer yellow.
-But loads of American engineers fancy Pickett rules.
-Not withstanding my opinion, this slide rule is a solid performer.
-Aluminium is thermally much more stable than wood.
-And it is well-neigh indestructible.
-Nevertheless, Pickett aluminium rules feel cheap to me.
-My apologies to NASA who, for their the Apollo missions, chose the [Pickett N600-ES](https://americanhistory.si.edu/collections/search/object/nmah_694174), a pared-down, pocket version of the Pickett N3-ES.

 ***Pickett N3-ES Power Log Exponential***—The Pickett N3-ES is a late model log-log duplex engineering slide rule.
 Like its competitors, it has eight $LL$ scales.
 Pickett cleverly stacked the $LL_n$ and $LL_{0n}$ scales on the same line—$LL_0$ is paired with $LL_{00}$, $LL_1$ with $LL_{01}$, and so on—thus yielding a more logical, and space-saving, scale layout.
 But it could be argued that stacked scales are more difficult to read.
 To each his own.

 ![Pickett N3-ES](./figures/SlideRules/PickettN3ES/front.jpg)